While both are popular marketing channels, is one a better option for your brand?

 TikTok is particularly popular with Gen Z and millennial audiences – nowadays, Gen Z use TikTok even more than Instagram.

 However, while TikTok is generally associated with 16-25 year olds, as the platform has grown, it’s increasingly attracted a more mature audience.
-In fact, in the US 22% of TikTok’s users are now aged 20-29, 22% are aged 30-39, and a surprising 31% are over 40.
+In fact, worldwide almost 31% of TikTok’s users are now aged 25-34, 16% are aged 35-44, and a surprising 15% are over 45.

 In terms of gender split, male and female breakdown remains fairly even (54% female, 46% male).

 YouTube is a video-sharing service where users can watch, like, share, comment and upload their own videos.
 Originally created in 2005, it is now one of the most popular sites on the internet, with an average of 694,000 hours of YouTube video streamed every minute (even more than Netflix).

 Today, YouTube leverages creators, individuals or groups who create content for viewers who subscribe to their channel.
 Billions of people tune into their favourite YouTube creators on a daily basis to watch and engage with their content.